Configuration

 You can find up-to-date configuration examples on the Deployment page or in the integration tests of RDepot.

-Repositories
+Repositories (declarative mode)

 As an alternative to configuring repositories through the interface you can specify them in the configuration.
-This is especially useful for scripted deployments.
+This is also called declarative mode since it disables creating and editing repositories in the web UI and only allows declaring repositories in the application configuration.

 repositories: